kukapay/mcp-test-server/README.md

 # MCP Test Server

-A lightweight MCP test server for verifying client connectivity, providing tools, resources, and prompts for integration.
+Lightweight MCP test server for verifying client connectivity, with tools and prompts for integration.
+Try it at [kukayay.com](https://test.kukapay.com) or install locally.

 ## Features